Skip to Content

 Frankton is where the International Airport is located as well as the majority of the supermarkets and other superstores such as The Warehouse and K-Mart.
 If you need to do some shopping this is the area for you – there’s every type of store you can imagine in Frankton.
 It’s where most locals in Queenstown hang out and there are lots of excellent food options scattered between Queenstown Central and The Remarkables retail parks.

 Also in the area is the Frankton Walking Track a lakeside track that takes you into Queenstown via an easy trail – it’s flat and popular also with cyclists.
 Walking the trail will likely take you just over 2 hours each way.
 Definitely stop at the gorgeous Boatshed Café for refreshments en route.
-Frankton beach is a popular swimming spot with locals and is also a great photo spot.
+Frankton Beach is a popular swimming spot with locals and is also a great photo spot!

 For these reasons, Frankton is where many people choose during their stay in Queenstown.
 Next to central Queenstown, Frankton is likely the most popular choice.

-Pros to staying in Frankton:
+Pros of staying in Frankton:

-Cons to staying in Frankton:
+Cons of staying in Frankton:

 Frankton is quite industrial and built up so, in my opinion, it’s not as pretty as some of the other areas listed.
 As I mentioned, it’s where the majority of large shops and supermarkets are located, so it can kind of feel like a concrete jungle at times.
 To enjoy Frankton the most, stay down towards the lake away from the airport and shopping malls.